mmorejon/openldap-auth-client/README.md

 Another way to specify your LDAP server is to provide an url.

 ### rootbinddn
+The distinguished name to bind to the server with if the effective user ID is root.
+Password is stored in /etc/ldap.secret (mode 600)

 ### port
 The port by default is 389.

-### secret
-The distinguished name to bind to the server with if the effective user ID is root.
-Password is stored in /etc/ldap.secret (mode 600)

 Dependencies
 ------------